Properties of the Multiphase Outflows in Local (Ultra)luminous Infrared Galaxies: Results

-In order to quantify this better, in Fig. \ref{fig:all_velocity} we compare the outflow velocity of the neutral phase with that of the ionized phase for each spaxel, where we find outflows in both phases.
+In order to quantify this better, in Fig. \ref{fig:all_velocity} we compare the outflow velocity of the neutral phase with that of the ionized phase for each spaxel, for which we find outflows in both phases.
 The dashed black line indicates the 1:1 relation and the dashed green line is the best fit to the data points.
 We note that the properties of the neutral atomic phase are inferred from binned data, whereas the ionized lines can be fit in the individual spaxel.
 In order to account for that, we took the average of all ionized outflow velocities for each bin of neutral outflow velocity.
-Each colour represents the data points of one galaxy with outflows in both phases.
+Each grey data point represents one spaxels in one galaxy with outflows in both phases.
 In general, most data points lie below the black lines, i.e. the neutral outflows seem to have a larger blueshift than in the ionized gas.
-We remind the reader that the outflow velocity of the neutral phase is measured using $v_{\rm 50}$, the 50th percentile of the whole sodium absorption profile, whereas for the ionized outflow phase, the velocity is the blueshift of the broad component (see Sect. \ref{sec:calc_of_prop}).
+We remind the reader that the outflow velocity of the neutral phase is measured using $v_{\rm 50}$, the 50th percentile of the whole sodium absorption profile, whereas for the ionized outflow phase, the velocity is the blueshift of the broad component (see Section \ref{sec:calc_of_prop}).
 It is not possible to use the same definition for the outflow velocity due to the different spectral properties of the two tracers.
-Thus, we do not expect to see a perfect 1:1 correlation in this plot.
+Thus, we do not expect to see a perfect 1:1 correlation in this plot, but the correlation (although with large scatter) suggests that the two phases are somehow connected.

-Concerning the extent of the two outflow phases, there is no clear trend.
+While the ionized and the neutral atomic phases are often co-spaitial, there is no clear trend regarding their relative sizes.
 In some galaxies the neutral atomic outflow has a larger radius than the ionized one (e.g. IRAS 14378-3641) while in other galaxies we see the opposite trend (e.g. IRAS 13229-2934).
-Especially because of the Voronoi binning which is necessary to characterise the Na~ID outflow, the need to have a strong stellar continuum for Na~ID detection, different SNRs in both phases and also because of the faintness of outflow features, we are unable to draw unbiased conclusions about the relative sizes of outflows in different phases.
+Especially because of the Voronoi binning, which is necessary to characterise the Na~ID outflow, the need to have a strong stellar continuum for Na~ID detection, different SNRs in both phases, different tracers and also because of the faintness of outflow features, we are unable to draw unbiased conclusions about the relative sizes of outflows in different phases.